opendataphilly/Open-Data-Catalog/README.md

         psql template1 -c "CREATE DATABASE opendata OWNER \"odc-user\";" exit # Exit out of the postgres user's shell

+Note that running the unit tests requires that your postgres user be a super user (since it drops/creates databases).
+To create a user as a superuser simply do:

+        createuser -Ps odc-user

 You can verify the connection with: